Ashtanga (vinyasa) yoga

-Ashtanga vinyasa yoga is a style of yoga as exercise popularised by K. Pattabhi Jois during the twentieth century, often promoted as a modern-day form of classical Indian yoga.
+Ashtanga yoga (not to be confused with Patanjali's aṣṭāṅgayoga, the eight limbs of yoga) is a style of yoga as exercise popularised by K. Pattabhi Jois during the twentieth century, often promoted as a dynamic form of medieval hatha yoga.
 Jois claimed to have learnt the system from his teacher Tirumalai Krishnamacharya.
 The style is energetic, synchronising breath with movements.
-The individual poses (asanas) are linked by flowing movements (vinyasas).
+The individual poses (asanas) are linked by flowing movements called vinyasas.

 Jois established his Ashtanga Yoga Research Institute in 1948.
 The current style of teaching is called "Mysore style", after the city in India where the practice was originally taught.
-Ashtanga vinyasa yoga has given rise to various spinoff styles of power yoga.
+Ashtanga yoga has given rise to various spinoff styles of power yoga.

 Approach

-Traditionally, ashtanga vinyasa yoga students memorised a sequence and practised it together without being led by a teacher.
+Traditionally, Ashtanga yoga students memorised a sequence of asanas and practised it together without being led by a teacher.
 Teacher-led classes were introduced in K. Pattabhi Jois's later years.
 Such classes are typically taught twice per week in place of Mysore style classes.
 Teachers guide the practice, adjusting and assisting with postures and leading the group of students through a series of postures all at the same time.

 Sequences and series

-An ashtanga vinyasa practice of asanas typically begins with five repetitions of surya namaskara A and B respectively, followed by a standing sequence.
+An Ashtanga yoga practice typically begins with five repetitions of surya namaskara A and B respectively, followed by a standing sequence.

 The practitioner then progresses through one of six series of postures, followed by a standard closing sequence.